GarlandLai/Capstone-2.0/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Description
-Name of Student: Garland Lai
+Name of Student: Garland Lai <br>
-Name of Project: Self Care App (Name TBD)
+Name of Project: ZIAI <br>
-Project’s Purpose or Goal: App to help people practice self-care and improve mental health.
+Project’s Purpose or Goal: App to help people practice self-care and improve mental health. <br>
-List the absolute minimum features the project requires to meet this purpose or goal:
+List the absolute minimum features the project requires to meet this purpose or goal: <br>
-Homepage with links to different sections
+Homepage with links to different sections <br>
-It will offer tools to improve mental health
+It will offer tools to improve mental health <br>
-It will offer tips/exercises to improve physical health What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
+It will offer tips/exercises to improve physical health <br>
+What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
-Be specific.
+Be specific.<br>
-ReactJS
+ReactJS <br>
-Javascript
+Javascript <br>
-Firebase Database?
+Firebase Database? <br>
-Possible API?
+Possible API? <br>
-If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
-Describe these features here: Be specific.
+If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next? <br> Describe these features here: Be specific. <br>
-Break down mental and physical into sub-categories
+Break down mental and physical into sub-categories <br>
-Add a nutritional health section
+Add a nutritional health section <br>
-What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
+What additional tools, frameworks, libraries, APIs, or other resources will these additional features require? <br>
-Possibly another API?
+Possibly another API? <br>
-Is there anything else you’d like your instructor to know?
+Is there anything else you’d like your instructor to know? <br>
 I’m still brainstorming ideas and possible functionalities.
-Will likely change things up a bit.
+Will likely change things up a bit. <br>

 ## State Planning